cheperuiz/hackerdojo-pythonistas/session_1/README.md

 ## Prerequisites

 You should have a python-friendly setup already installed and configured in your system.
 For simplicity, I recommend VS Code.
-If this is your first time developing with python, follow the steps below:
+If this is your first time developing with Python and you don't have an IDE already configured, follow the steps below:

 - Install `Python 3.8+` in your system (I recommend the latest stable version, `Python 3.10`).
 If you are not sure how to do this, follow the steps at the [Official Documentation](https://wiki.python.org/moin/BeginnersGuide/Download).